Does HOSA need to be refrigerated after opening?

 - 1-3 is considered Mild

 The HOSA heat scale is only a guidepost.
-Because it's difficult to assess how each taster perceives heat (or how much they tolerate), we use a diplomatic approach to heat measurement: The HOSA heat scale represents how many people out of 10 would consider the sauce 'hot'".
+Because it's difficult to assess how each taster perceives heat (or how much they tolerate), we use a general approach to heat measurement: The numeric HOSA heat scale represents how many people out of 10 would consider the sauce 'hot'".

 Whether mild or extra-hot, our goal is sauce that complements rather than dominates your food.